-• Please note that when GNSS signal is lost (the aircraft is in visual positioning mode or attitude mode), the geofencing system may not function, and relevant flight restriction functions will not take effect normally.
+Please note that when GNSS signal is lost or becomes weak, the flight application will synchronously display a warning "GNSS signal is weak, and geo-awareness may be disabled.", and the drone will enter visual positioning mode or attitude mode.
+At this time, the geofencing system may not function, and relevant flight restriction functions will not take effect normally.